 Will you remain loyal and devoted to a frustrated musician?

-What if you get him to propose?
+Should you get him to propose?

 Remember that committing + proposing are best if they come from him on his own.
 It´s his job to commit.
 It´s his job to propose.